nisheethjaiswal/Speech-to-Text/README.md

 # Speech-to-Text
-Speech to text implementation using PyTorch on transformers
+Speech to text implementation using transformers in PyTorch.

-In this notebook we are going to see how to convert speech into text using Facebook's Wav2Vec 2.0 model.
+In this notebook we will see how to convert speech into text using Facebook's Wav2Vec 2.0 model.

 Wav2Vec2 is a speech model that accepts a float array corresponding to the raw waveform of the speech signal.